 Fan-time – Almost identical to Face time, except the camera may cut to a clip of a fan or multiple fans instead.

-3) (31 minutes) Measurement for the minimum amount of time during a televised United home game for which Sir Alex Ferguson’s face must fall victim to Face-time.
+3) (31 minutes) Measurement for the minimum amount of time during a televised United home game for which Sir Alex Ferguson’s face must be shown instead of the actual game.

 Fury-time – The process of double barreling a Face-time into a Fan-time, or vice versa, causing the television audience to miss a significant chunk of live play and contemplate putting their foot through the television.